 If students make the best decision possible from the information available, then perhaps the mistake was down to execution of the skill and not the thought process going into it.
 This is an important distinction to make, as it can help identify which part of the process to target for improvement next time.

-There is a great quote that says, “Real failure is a man who has blundered, but not cashed in on the experience.”
+There is a great quote by Elbert Hubbard that says: “A failure is a man who has blundered, but is not able to cash in the experience.”
 If students are going to suffer from setbacks (and it is a certainty that they will at some stage), then there is a three-part way to ensure they learn the most from it.

 First is the act of asking for feedback.
 This is a great behaviour to praise, as it is the behaviour you want them repeat after future failures.
 Second is being open to the feedback.
 This is a fundamental part of learning.
 If students feel that they are being judged or attacked, it is unlikely that they will heed the feedback, no matter how helpful.
 Third is getting them to action the feedback.
 It is not enough to have good intentions; behaviour change comes from doing, not just thinking about it.